-Spark Corps is a design non profit specializing in branding and design strategy.
+Spark Corps is a design non profit at the intersection of design and social impact.
 We believe in providing professional development and mentorship to young designers while also creating high quality design work for non-profits and social impact organization.
 To do this, we pull on our strengths in visual design, critical thinking and global awareness.
-This skill set allows us to communicate the needs and missions of our partners while also allowing us to develop designs that inspire and provoke.
+This skill set allows us to communicate the needs and missions of our partners while also allowing us to develop designs that provoke thought and inspire change.

 We also believe in providing services to all groups that produce work for social impact, regardless of social, religious, and economic identifiers.
 We find it important that the organizations we partner with also reflect these values.

-We work with global change makers to attack social problems and design solutions that will benefit communities across the globe.
-We aim to build long term relationships with our partners as we invest in their missions.
+We work with local and global change makers to attack social problems and design solutions that will benefit the communities our partners serve.
+We aim to build long term relationships with partners as we invest in their missions.

-In the summer 2015, Spark Corps welcomed it's first class of corps members by running an 8 week beta program of the Spark Corps model.
-Lessons learned from this program have helped refine the apprenticeship, and allow young designers to polish their design skills in professional, real-world environments.
-During the beta program, Orange Sparkle Ball shadowed Allie Miller and Grace Cha to document their experience.
+In the summer 2015, Spark Corps welcomed its first class of corps members via an 8 week beta program.
+During the program, Orange Sparkle Ball shadowed Allie Miller and Grace Cha to document their experience.